JasmineDaniels/magTrilogy/README.md

 ## Description?

-An Awesome app to generate README.md files.
+An Awesome app to generate README.md files, Even this README was generated with READMEGen

 ## What Problem does it Solve?